Sleeping Beauty: Why Slumber is Crucial for Good Skin

 6. Sleep = Better Diet

-Here’s a bonus beauty benefit unrelated to skin, but one worth understanding.
+Whilst understanding how to get great skin is the main focus of this article, we thought we would also provide you with a bonus beauty benefit unrelated to skin, but one worth understanding.
 Do you ever notice that on the days after poor sleep, you’re starving all day and need almost constant feeding to function?
 Well, there are two hormones responsible for this – leptin and ghrelin.
 Leptin is involved in the regulation of appetite, metabolism and calorie-burning.
 The chemical tells your brain when you're full, when it should start burning calories and when it should create energy for the body to use.
 During sleep, leptin levels increase, telling your brain you have plenty of energy for now, and there's no need to trigger hunger or the burning of calories.
 When you don't get enough sleep, you end up with insufficient leptin in the body, which in turn makes your brain think you don't have enough energy for your requirements - hence the always-hungry feeling.
 The other hormone related to sleep and weight is the grim-sounding ghrelin.
 The purpose of ghrelin is the exact opposite of leptin: It tells your brain that you need to eat, when it should stop burning calories and when it should store energy as fat.
 During sleep, levels of ghrelin decrease, because sleep requires much less energy than being awake.
 People who don't sleep enough end up with too much ghrelin in their system, so the body thinks it's hungry and it needs more calories, and it stops burning those calories because it thinks it’s deprived.
 Bottom line: if you’re making an effort to eat better, a lack of sleep will seriously derail your efforts.

 ‘But how’, you ask?
 We know - our modern, multi-faceted lives are making it increasingly difficult to get sufficient sleep.
 (And there are so many darn good Netflix shows.)
 Stay tuned for our follow-up piece on the ultimate list of sleep hacks.